Legal Verification & Wood Tracking Services

-The agencies that regulate forestry operations include FDS for policy, management, licensing and enforcement; SFC for operational activities including harvesting, royalty assessment and log movement, HTSB for log inspection and the endorsement of logs to licensed mills or export.
-STIDC regulates the manufacturing and trade of timber and timber products.
+The agencies that regulate forestry operations include FDS for policy, management, licensing and enforcement of operational activities including harvesting, royalty assessment and log movement, HTSB for log inspection and the endorsement of logs to licensed mills or export.
+STIDC regulates manufacturing and trade of timber and timber products.

 The Sarawak Timber Legality Verification System (STLVS) provides a formal Standard and System that includes independent 3rd party verification of forest management, timber processing and trade of timber and timber products against Sarawak regulations to act as due diligence for Sarawak Export companies and timber products.
 The STLVS consists of 4 main elements:

-The current STLVS Legality Standard consists of 6 Principles; 18 Criteria and 79 Indicators that define the requirements for the implementation of forestry, mill and trading activities to associated Sarawak regulations.
-STLVS Principles 1-4 covers regulatory requirements for forest management while Principles 5-6 cover the requirements for manufacturing and trade.
+The current STLVS Legality Standard consists of 6 Principles; 18 Criteria and 79 Indicators that define the requirements for implementation of forestry; mill and trading activities to associated Sarawak regulations.
+STLVS Principles 1-4 covers regulatory requirements for forest and plantation management while Principles 5-6 cover the requirements for manufacturing and trade.

 Sarawak Timber Association (STA) along with the government agencies are supporting the implementation of the STLVS as a Due Diligence system for STLVS Verified timber products produced by Sarawak forestry, manufacturing and trading companies.
 STLVS Verified timber and wood products provide independent verification of compliance to the STLVS requirements to fulfill Japan Goho Wood, USA Lacey Act, Australian Illegal Logging Act and EUTR requirements.

 More information on the STLVS can be found on STA website: sta.org.my